What if what you perceive as a weakness or defect, may actually be your superpower?

 “If you were remodeling a house and the contractor was 10 weeks late, and $10,000 over budget, does it help to be a little bitchy?”
 Asked the woman.

 That’s when Debbie Ford had her turning point insight.
-This insight will later be her contribution to the world and her gift to me personally.
+This insight would later be her contribution to the world and her gift to me personally.

 Denied, hidden and suppressed